Splunk Enterprise Certified Architect Practice Test

 - Identify best practices for forwarder tier design

-- Understand configuration management for all Splunk components, using Splunk deployment tools
+- Understand configuration management for all Splunk components- using Splunk deployment tools

 - Performance Monitoring and Tuning

-- Use limits.conf to Improve performance
+- Use limits.conf to Boost performance

 - Use indexes.conf to manage bucket size